cdrpl/ansible-ubuntu-spark/README.md

 1. Start Docker
 2. Run `./init-master.bat`
 3. You will be prompted for the desired Apache Spark version (default 3.3.1)
-4. You will be prompted to enter the private IPs of the worker nodes separated by spaces (Example: 172.31.1.72 172.31.8.106)
+4. You will be prompted to enter the private IP addresses of the worker nodes separated by spaces

 ### How to Initialize the Worker Instances (Windows OS Host)